sureshtechi/Face-Mask-Detection-/README.md

 detect masks worn by people and sends an alert if no mask is detected.

-The model gave an Accuracy of 97.29 percentage.
 The model is also trained to detect transparent masks and Face Shields.